migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2023-03-11 Mon: Yuriy and I decided on [Sovereign SDK](https://github.com/Sovereign-Labs/sovereign-sdk) in order to implement the sovereign rollup on our Shard 1.
 Started the architecture and technical roadmap, as well as writing up and dividing up tasks to be completed along with Yuriy.
-Tomorrow morning, we will also discuss on the ETAs for the features required for development in order to provide an initial write up.
+Tomorrow morning, we will discuss on the ETAs for the features and provide an initial write up for review.

 ---